ErrorMaker/Trasher/README.md

 </p>

 # Room Trasher
 Extension built to trash habbo rooms.
 First you click activate, check mark furni, and click start.
 There is more options on there as well!

-Most important is there is 1 .dll folders in the ZIP.
-You must download the zip and extract it.
-Put the 1 .dll in the Dependencies folder (Unless you already have it) and then install the .exe on tanji.
+1. Paste the 1 dll in zip in the dependencies folder of tanji.
+2. Install the exe in tanji modules.
+3. Open the extension
+4. Click Activate
+5. Select floor (Check Mark Floor)
+6. Click START to move everything everywhere (Make sure you reload room before you start it) OR
+7. Check get tile and move to coord then click start (Make sure you reload room before you start it)
+8. Now click places where you want furni to be moved (This only works good for stackable items)
+9. I suggest just to ONLY check mark Floor and click start and trash the room!

 If you need help using this extension please message me on discord Ahmed#8333